The 2025 International Editorial Cartoon Contest is now open. Enter Here »

-Each year, World Press Freedom Canada (WPFC) pays tribute to those making an outstanding contribution to press freedom in Canada at an annual luncheon to commemorate World Press Freedom Day.
+Each year, World Press Freedom Canada pays tribute to those making an outstanding contribution to press freedom in Canada at an annual luncheon to commemorate World Press Freedom Day.

-Press Freedom Award
+Press Freedom Awards

 The annual Press Freedom Awards recognize individuals whose public interest reporting has overcome significant challenges, such as government secrecy, legal pressures, political intimidation, threats of violence, harassment, or other tactics aimed at stifling their work or endangering their safety and career.